Burnt Transmission Fluid

 - What does burnt transmission fluid mean?

-- It usually means the fluid overheated or is severely aged — friction modifiers break down, color turns dark, and smell goes smoky.
+- Usually the fluid overheated or is severely aged.
+Friction modifiers break down, the color turns dark, and the smell goes smoky.
 Shifts may slip or shudder.
-It is a warning to inspect now, not a fluid you keep driving on for months.
+It is a warning to inspect now — not something to keep driving on for months.

 - Will a flush fix burnt transmission fluid?

-- Fluid inspection, scan data, and road test under the loads that trigger your symptom — especially hills.
+- Fluid inspection, scan data, and a road test under the loads that trigger your symptom — especially hills.
 We match ATF spec to your transmission before quoting service.